randomcoder67/GoTube-Terminal-YouTube/README.md

 Once launched, the search box can be focused with `/` or `Tab`, and the grid can be focused with `Tab`.
 Navigation around the grid can be done with arrow keys or vim keys.
 PageUp/Down, Home and End also supported. `Ctrl-C`, `Esc` or `q` to quit.
 Other keyboard commands are show in the sidebar.
 Commands can be entered in the search box, beginning with a `/`.
 These are also shown in the sidebar.
+### Wayland

+* Ueberzug doesn't work on Wayland, to get the thumbnails working on Wayland, you can use the Kitty terminal and set Ueberzug to use the Kitty protocol

 ## Future Features